 Director of International Programs

 The Director International Programs advises and assists students in their exploration of international opportunities through study abroad and international internship programs.
 She is responsible for the coordination of information sessions, workshops and the support students receive through the stages of planning, preparation, pre-departure and re-entry of their international experience.

-The Director of Career Services helps prepare students for post-graduation options.
+The Director of Career Development helps prepare students for post-graduation options.
 She oversees a variety of programs and services available to assist students with resumes, internships, interviews, the job search, and graduate/professional school.